 Encompassing a 17-county area, the Hill Country is located just to the north and west of fast-growing San Antonio, Austin, and the rapidly urbanizing Interstate Highway 35 corridor connecting these cities.
 The Hill Country provides water and offers an array of outdoor recreational activities to many of the 4.5 million residents living in this region.
 An increasing number of residents now reside in the Hill Country, enjoying the high quality of life and relaxed country living.
 It’s a magnificent place to raise a family or enjoy retirement surrounded by natural serenity.

 While this region is admired and prized for its natural beauty, many unincorporated areas of the Hill Country are now in the crosshairs of corporations setting up rock quarries and cement plants.
-Specifically, in Comal County, affectionately known as the gateway to the Hill Country, Vulcan Construction Materials has submitted a permit application to the Texas Commission on Environmental Quality (TCEQ) to convert the former White Ranch, a 1500-acre parcel of pristine ranch land between Bulverde and New Braunfels, into a limestone quarry and rock crushing plant.
+The aggregate industry and their shell companies now own over 25,000 acres in Comal County (seven percent of the entire county land area).
+Most recently, Alabama-based Vulcan Construction Materials has submitted a permit application to the Texas Commission on Environmental Quality (TCEQ) to convert the former White Ranch, a 1500-acre parcel of pristine ranch land between Bulverde and New Braunfels, into a limestone quarry and rock crushing plant.
 Instead of being planned for a more appropriate industrial zone, Vulcan is proposing to helicopter a quarry into a rapidly growing residential area that to date encompasses 6,000 properties and 12,000 residents within a five-mile radius.
 Families have built homes, established gardens, and are raising their children or enjoying retirement in the tranquility and beauty of Comal County.

 Limestone is a natural asset of the Texas Hill Country.
 It is attractive not only for its geological formations such as bluffs, outcroppings, canyons, and caves, but also as a building material for the construction industry.
 At first glance, this seems like a perfect recipe for growth in the region.
 But when mined and processed carelessly, or near residential areas, limestone quarrying risks loss of habitat for native flora and fauna, demands high volumes of water, produces large amounts of pollution, and negatively affects human health.